ahuxford/NekML/README.md

 1. Install Python 3.X along with the numpy, matplotlib, h5py, and pytorch modules.
 Avoid using an Anaconda environment as it will cause compilation bugs.

-2. Add the following USR and USR_LFLAGS lines to your local Nek5000 installation's "makenek" file, which is located within your local Nek5000's 'bin' directory.
+2. Add the following USR and USR_LFLAGS lines to your local Nek5000 installation's *makenek* file, which is located within your local Nek5000's 'bin' directory.
 ```
 USR+="NekML.o forpy_mod.o"